 The fatal middle order collapse sank the Indian team

 Kolkata has never been a lucky ground for India, especially when playing Pakistan, losing their last three matches here.
-And this time too they were humbled in a most crucial tie, as Pakistan overcame them defending a modest total.
+And this time too they were humbled in a most crucial tie, as Pakistan wins them defending a modest total.

 Pakistan who had been written off by some analysts at the end of their fifty overs, managed to crush the Indian challenge with a fair amount of conviction.
 To beat them by eighty-five runs after scoring 250 represented their vast superiority at the end.